 Nairobi serves as our flagship site, allowing us to test innovative approaches and refine practices before disseminating them with others.

-More than 12,000 refugees served annually by our Urban Refugee Protection Program in Nairobi, Kenya.Click to read more
+More than 10,000 refugees are served annually by our Urban Refugee Protection Program in Nairobi, Kenya.Click to read more

 We work to help refugees achieve long-term stabilization through our Urban Refugee Protection Program (URPP) in Nairobi, Kenya.
 The program provides a range of holistic supports, including food and housing assistance, small business grants, access to health care, education, and counseling services.